Sheldon Adelson: Litigation

 A June 2008 profile in The New Yorker detailed several controversies involving Adelson.
 In 2008 Richard Suen, a Hong Kong businessman who had helped Adelson make connections with leading Chinese officials in order to obtain the Macau license, took Adelson to court in Las Vegas alleging he had reneged on his agreement to allow Suen to profit from the venture.
 Suen won a $43.8 million judgement; in November 2010, the Nevada Supreme Court overturned the judgment and returned the case to the lower court for further consideration.
 In the 2013 retrial, the jury awarded Suen a verdict for $70 million.
 The judge added another $31.6 million in interest, bringing the total judgment against Adelson to $101.6 million.
 Adelson was in the process of appealing again.
-Adelson faced another trial over claims by three alleged "middlemen" in the deal who are suing for at least $450 million.
+Adelson faced another trial over claims by three alleged "middlemen" in the deal who sued for at least $450 million.

 In February 2013, the Las Vegas Sands, in a regulatory filing, acknowledged that it had likely violated federal law that prohibits the bribing of foreign officials.
 Allegedly, Chinese officials were bribed to allow Adelson to build his Macau casino.

 Adelson successfully sued the London Daily Mail for libel in 2008.
 The newspaper had accused him of pursuing "despicable business practices" and having "habitually and corruptly bought political favour".
 Adelson won the libel case, which was described as "a grave slur on Mr Adelson's personal integrity and business reputation," and he won a judgment of approximately £4 million, which he said he would donate to London's Royal Marsden Hospital.

 In August 2012, the Democratic Congressional Campaign Committee (DCCC), after being threatened with a libel suit, apologized and withdrew two blog posts that claimed Adelson had donated "Chinese prostitution money" to Republicans.
 Another organization, the National Jewish Democratic Council, posted on their website that Adelson "personally approved" of prostitution at his Macau resorts.
 Adelson sued for libel, but a federal judge dismissed the suit in September 2013, ordering Adelson to pay the NJDC's legal fees.

+Prior to Adelson's death, he had been scheduled to testify in the corruption trial against Israeli Prime Minister Benjamin Netanyahu.

 Wealth

-In 2007, Adelson's estimated wealth was $26.5 billion, making him the third-richest person in the United States according to Forbes. and $26 billion for 2008.
+In 2007, Adelson's estimated wealth was $26.5 billion, making him the third-richest person in the United States according to Forbes, and $26 billion for 2008.